isabeldoctor/SensoryMusicExperience/README.md

 #### Load Recorded Sounds:

 In TunePad, upload the recorded sounds:
-Click on the Files tab on the left sidebar.
+*Click on the Files tab on the left sidebar.
-Click Upload Files and select the sound files from the sounds folder.
+*Click Upload Files and select the sound files from the sounds folder.
-The sounds will be added to your project and accessible within the code.
+*The sounds will be added to your project and accessible within the code.
-Play the Song:

-With the project and sounds loaded, click the Play button (►) to run the code.
+*With the project and sounds loaded, click the Play button (►) to run the code.

 ### Running the Animation (Processing.org)
-Download the Animation Files:
+*Download the Animation Files:

-Download the animation file and any associated files from the animation folder in the repository.
+* Download the animation file and any associated files from the animation folder in the repository.
-Open the Animation in Processing:
+* Open the Animation in Processing:

-Launch the Processing IDE on your computer.
-Open the animation.pde file within the program
+* Open the .pde file within the program
-Play the Animation:

-Click the Run button (►) at the top of the Processing tab.
+* Play the Animation: Click the Run button (►) at the top of the Processing tab.
-The animation window will open, displaying the bouncing balls synchronized with the music.
+*The animation window will open, displaying the bouncing balls synchronized with the music.

 # Project Status
 Current Status: In Development